gouravkhunger/nextjs-birthday-wish/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Contributing
+In order to make a hassle-free environment, please make sure to read the [Contribution Guidelines](CONTRIBUTING.md) and follow all the steps mentioned there.
+Are we missing any of your favorite features, which you think you can add to it❓ Feel free to do so. <br />

+All contributions are welcome.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: